The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 TennCare returns one of three things:

 - An itemized claim with the dollar amount of TennCare's recovery interest.
-The estate administrator is then responsible for paying the claim out of probate assets in accordance with T.C.A. §30-2-317 priority.
+The estate administrator is then responsible for paying the claim out of estate assets in the order of preference Tennessee probate law sets for claims.

 - A request for additional documentation, common in hardship-waiver applications.

 If the claim is disputed.
-If a family disagrees with TennCare's claim or denial of a hardship waiver, the path is petitioning Tennessee Probate Court under T.C.A. §71-5-116.
-This is a legal proceeding that benefits from elder-law-attorney representation.
+If a family disagrees with TennCare's claim or the denial of a hardship waiver, the State Plan's own route is to move the Probate Court for an order to waive recovery completely or partially, or to defer it, under T.C.A. § 71-5-116.Office of the Law Revision Counsel, U.S. House of Representatives.
+(2026).
+42 U.S.C. § 1396p(a)-(b) — Liens, adjustments and recoveries (uscode.house.gov, OLRC prelim/current edition — text in effect Aug.
+1, 2026). uscode.house.gov.
+Retrieved Aug 3, 2026, from https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396p&num=0&edition=prelim This is a legal proceeding that benefits from elder-law-attorney representation.

 Estate-Planning Strategies That Work in Tennessee

-Tennessee's probate-only recovery rule creates clear, legitimate planning opportunities.
+Because TennCare's recovery reaches the estate as Tennessee probate law defines it, probate avoidance creates clear, legitimate planning opportunities.
 The strategies below are well-established under TN law and used routinely by elder-law practitioners.
 None of them is a one-size-fits-all answer, and each has tax, control, and access implications that should be reviewed with an attorney.

 Joint tenancy with right of survivorship.
-Real estate or accounts held jointly with a spouse or adult child pass automatically to the surviving joint tenant outside probate.
-Effective for couples who want to ensure the home passes to a spouse or adult child without exposure to recovery.
-Watch-out: jointly-titled accounts can create unintended tax and gift consequences, and the joint tenant's creditors can attach the asset.
+Real estate or accounts held jointly pass automatically to the surviving joint tenant outside probate.
+Watch-out: joint titling can create unintended tax and gift consequences, and the joint tenant's own creditors can reach the asset.

 Life estates.
-A life estate deed transfers the remainder interest in real estate to a named remainder beneficiary while reserving a life estate for the original owner.
-At death, the remainder interest becomes possessory automatically, outside probate.
-Watch-outs: the transfer of the remainder interest may trigger a gift-tax filing requirement and may create Medicaid look-back issues if executed within five years of an LTSS application.
+A life estate deed conveys the remainder interest in real estate while reserving a life estate for the owner; at death the remainder becomes possessory automatically, outside probate.
+Watch-outs: conveying the remainder may trigger a gift-tax filing requirement and may create look-back issues if done within five years of an LTSS application.

 Irrevocable trusts.
-Properly-drafted irrevocable trusts (e.g., Medicaid Asset Protection Trusts) move assets out of the grantor's estate while preserving certain controls.
-The asset is no longer subject to estate recovery.
-Watch-outs: requires giving up significant control, runs into the five-year look-back if used to qualify for LTSS Medicaid, and is meaningfully more expensive to set up than the alternatives.
+A properly-drafted irrevocable trust (for example a Medicaid Asset Protection Trust) moves assets out of the grantor's estate, generally beyond recovery.
+Watch-outs: it requires giving up significant control, runs into the five-year look-back if used to qualify for LTSS Medicaid, and costs meaningfully more to set up.

-The crucial caveat: these strategies affect Medicaid eligibility (look-back rules), estate tax, gift tax, capital gains tax, and family relationships.
-Tennessee's Bar Association maintains a directory of certified elder-law attorneys, and the National Academy of Elder Law Attorneys (NAELA) has Tennessee members.
-For any meaningful estate value or complex family situation, get personalized legal advice before acting.
+The crucial caveat: these strategies affect Medicaid eligibility, estate tax, gift tax, capital gains tax, and family relationships.
+For any meaningful estate value or complex family situation, get personalized legal advice before acting; the resources below can point you to a Tennessee elder-law attorney.

 Worried about whether estate recovery applies to your family's situation?
 TennCare's rules look complex from the outside but become simple when you walk through them step-by-step against actual facts.
 Brevy's care advisors can walk through the situation and explain whether estate recovery is even on the table, and at no cost.